Facility Categories: What They Mean

 If you ever are wondering what the categories mean again in the future, you can easily get back to this blogpost!
 Just click the blue text that describes the category type in any of the facility cards, and it will redirect you here!

 Please understand that some facilities offer a continuum of care and we've done our best assigning each to a category.
-Since group activities, community outings and communal meals have been significantly curtailed during the pandemic, our letters are vital in keeping these seniors engaged.

 THANK YOU to each and every one of our volunteers!...YOU are making a difference EVERY DAY!